sahanasiva4-star/SR-FLIPFLOP-USING-CASE/README.md

   assign q_bar = ~q;
 endmodule

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: Sahana S
+RegisterNumber:25013621
 */

 **RTL LOGIC FOR FLIPFLOPS**